Reuters withdrew XI, Putin Longevity Video after China State TV pulled the legal permission to use it - ExBulletin

 Reuters withdrew XI, Putin Longevity Video after China State TV pulled the legal permission to use it

-Friday, September 5, Reuters News withdrew a four -minute video containing an exchange between Russian President Vladimir Putin and Chinese President Xi Jinping discussing the possibility that humans can live at 150 years, after the television of the State of China demanded his dismissal and withdrew legal authorization to use it.
+An exchange between Russian President Vladimir Putin and Chinese President Xi Jinping

+Discussing the possibility that humans can live up to 150 years, after the television of the state of China requested its withdrawal and withdrew the legal authorization to use it.

 The images, which included the exchange of open microphone of the Beijing military parade marking the 80th anniversary of the end of the Second World War, was authorized by the Chinese state television network, China Central Television (CCTV).